ionic-team/stencil-site/src/docs/components/component-lifecycle.md

 # Component Lifecycle Methods

-Components have numerous lifecycle methods which can be used to know when the component "will" and "did" load, update, and unload.
+Components have numerous lifecycle methods which can be used to know when the component "will" and "did" load, update, and render.
 These methods can be added to a component to hook into operations at the right time.

 Implement one of the following methods within a component class and Stencil will automatically call them in the right order: